CuriousInc/dation-woocommerce/readme.txt

 You can set prices, filter on (CCV) codes and enable specific 'Terugkommoment' features.

 == Changelog ==
+= 1.2.12 =
+* add contact form directory to list of build directories

 = 1.2.11 =
 * add contact form page